pocketmoneyindustries/gledden-st-eggs/docs/README.md

 ## Price

 The price is $1/egg, and goes to a very worthy cause.
-We are saving up for a real Iron Man suit or jet pack (and a pony).
+We are saving up for an Iron Man suit and a pony.

 ## Delivery